LongLLaVA: Scaling Multi-modal LLMs to 1000 Images Efficiently via a Hybrid Architecture: Applications

+To showcase LongLLaVA’s effectiveness in healthcare, we introduce \textbf{LongLLaVA-Med}, a model derived by fine-tuning LongLLaVA-9B on the PubMedVision dataset~\citep{chen2024huatuogpt}.
+This is a large-scale dataset comprising 1.3 million medical VQA samples, which was constructed by employing an "unblinded" Multimodal Large Language Model (MLLM) to denoise and reformat raw image-text pairs from biomedical literature.
+We evaluate the resulting model's capabilities in two critical tasks: pathology image analysis and 3D CT image interpretation.

-In the healthcare field, we chose pathological image understanding task, which requires the model to possess fine-grained recognition capabilities and medical knowledge.
-We evaluated LongLLaVA using two benchmarks, VQA-RAD~\citep{lau2018dataset} and PathVQA~\citep{he2020pathvqa}.
-As presented in Table~\ref{tab:app1-1}, our model proves competitive in comparison to SOTA models (LLaVA-Med~\citep{li2024llavamed} and HuatuoGPT-V~\citep{chen2024huatuogpt}), even with less training data.
+\paragraph{Pathology Image Understanding.} Pathology image analysis demands both fine-grained visual recognition and a deep understanding of medical knowledge.
+We evaluate LongLLaVA-Med on two benchmarks: VQA-RAD~\citep{lau2018dataset} and PathVQA~\citep{he2020pathvqa}.
+As shown in Table~\ref{tab:app1-1}, our model achieves competitive performance compared to state-of-the-art approaches, despite being trained on less data.